iitc-project/ingress-intel-total-conversion/README.md

 Hacking
 -------

-Execute `./build.rb` or `./build.py` to effectively concatenate `main.js` with all the files in `code/`.
+Execute `./build.py` to effectively concatenate `main.js` with all the files in `code/`.
 It generates the user script which may be installed into your browser.
 Do not modify `total-conversion-build.user.js` manually, because it is automatically generated.
 Please don’t include it in patches either, because it makes merging harder.
 Instead, modify the files in `code/` and have that file built for you.

 `style.css` contains most styles required for the user-script.
 The extra ones can be found in `code/boot.js#window.setupStyles`.
 Only CSS rules that depend on config variables should be defined there.